My name’s Shavin Peiries. I’m a writer, designer and engineer.

 You can't just make things pretty or hack screens together.
 You have to understand how customers are currently trying to make progress in order to design a better way for them.

-Learning about this enabled me to guide teams and founders into building digital experiences that they know will be in demand instead of playing the guessing game.
+Learning this enabled me to help teams and founders create digital experiences they know people will want, instead of guessing or having to create multiple failures in order to achieve 1 unreplicable win.

 You can also browse my articles here →

-The main sectors I've worked with or designed for in the past has been in health, education and platform marketplaces.
-I specialise in SaaS B2B products.
+The main industries I've worked with or designed for in the past has been in health, education and platform marketplaces.

 Training, Education and Influences